binerogroup/documentation/_sources/compute/assign-ip.rst.txt

 - Run this command: ``openstack server add fixed ip [SERVER NAME] [NETWORK NAME]``, replacing the values in angle brackets by the information from the previous steps.

-The port will be added to the instance but may not be active as it may not have operating system configuration on it.
+Your port might not be active in your operating system until it's configured there.

 .. note::

-   If you remove a current interface and add a new one, you might have problems with udev persistent rules because of new mac addresses.
-This is dependent on the operating system, the interface will have been added but udev rules need to be removed before the new interface will work.
+   If you remove an existing port and add a new one, you might have problems with udev persistent rules because of new MAC address depending on the operating system.

-   We would recommend making sure that you have :doc:`console access </compute/console>` to your instance and a password to login with, before proceeding.
+   We would recommend making sure that you have :doc:`console access </compute/console>` to your instance and a password to login with when changing networking.

 ..  seealso::